FTC: Affiliate Disclosure: All links pay commission

-Wahoo’s auto-transition feature is a de facto acceptance that a bike computer is the most suitable for, errr, the bike.
+Wahoo’s auto-transition feature is a de facto acceptance that all bike computers are the most suitable for, errr, the bike.
 The implication, therefore, is that a triathlon watch should perform better when running and swimming.
 RIVAL does the swim piece well enough and now even logs running power to keep me happy.

 The rrp$379.99 price tag is interesting and, with structured workouts, it becomes compelling.

 The bottom line is that existing Wahoo users will seriously consider buying an ELEMNT RIVAL.

 If you want a capable tri-watch with a simple app set up then Wahoo ELEMNT Rival fits the bill especially if you are reading this review in a search for your first ‘proper’ triathlon watch.

 Buy Wahoo ELEMNT RIVAL – Review, Price, Availability & Discounts